The Brat (band): Family resemblance: Impact of Los Angeles punk as an agent of unification

-As previously mentioned, there existed an East versus West L.A. rivalry that led to the exclusion of many Chican@ punk bands from performing in many of the West Los Angeles clubs.
+As previously mentioned, there existed an East versus West L.A. rivalry that led to the exclusion of many Chicano punk bands from performing in many of the West Los Angeles clubs.
 In interviews, Willie Herron and Teresa Covarrubias had expressed that their exclusion was a result of stratified boundaries based on geographical location, race, and class.
 Yet, as scholars have mentioned, these borders had become blurred and finally unrecognizable.
 George Lipsitz discusses how, at times, certain elements and themes of a particular cultural structure can sometimes reflect that of another distinct cultural group.
 These somewhat similar experiences or cultural memories are what he defines as "family resemblance" to explain intercultural relations.
 In this case, West L.A. punk was primarily composed of children of elites who deviated from their status quo, privileged positions and undertook a process of self-marginalization and isolation resulting from their growing discontent of mainstream society.
 Experience of self-exclusion and isolation represented itself in the music produced by West L.A. punks, whereas music produced in the Eastern half of Los Angeles similarly echoed experiences and memories of anger and discontent towards the isolation and marginalization that dominant society imposed on them.

 Another very important aspect of the common resemblance both groups shared was their gravitation to the D.I.Y. subcultural ethic that punk centralized.
 This hands-on approach to music, art, and community attracted many musicians from the West and East side — like Teresa Covarrubias — towards punk.
 Their similar hands-on approach with their community constructed similar experiences had by these individuals and eventually created what many scholars would call an imaginary community that crossed multiple boundaries of identity.

 The common experience of oppression, marginalization, and isolation, and the focus of the D.I.Y. ethic, led to cross-cultural similarities that ultimately united both groups who had originated from very distinct class, racial, and geographical backgrounds.